Fractured Magic: Chapter Twenty-Seven

 “Do I get a bribe, too?”
 Roman asked.

-“Your bribe is that you get to continue to enjoy our generous hospitality.”
+“Your bribe is that if you go, you may continue to enjoy our generous hospitality.”

 “But you’re letting Leandros do that, too!”